CodAffection/Angular-5-With-Web-API-CRUD-Application/README.md

 This is an Angular 5 App With Web API to Demonstrate CRUD Operations Insert Update and Delete With SQL Server.

 ###### Before Running this Project
- 1. Install npm packages using 'npm install' command.
+Install npm packages using 'npm install' command.
- 2. Configure firebase project with your gmail account.

  # Step By Step Explanation